gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_015_runway_prompt.md

-# Runway Prompt: Scene 15 — The Golden Rule
+# Runway Prompt: Scene 015 — The Golden Rule

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Scene Context:**
 This is a multilayered speech-and-dialogue scene featuring Professor Florentine Fischer as the keynote speaker at an international peace conference.
 She introduces her "Unity-Disunity" (UD) societal model—a foundational AI ethics and strategy framework.
 Her delivery is calm, rational, and quietly forceful.
 The audience contains delegates, scholars, and political observers.